 When a gold investor decides to take the leap and “get physical”, the usual first step is the purchase of a gold bullion coin.
-Many investors in the US, with good reason, are attracted to the American Gold Eagle coin, for its liquidity, convenience, and wide availability.
-The AGE however is not the only game in town; many other countries’ gold bullion coins approach (and possibly equal or surpass) the popularity of the American Gold Eagle in many parts of the world.
-[See also: 50 Ways to Invest in Gold.]
+Many investors in the U.S., with good reason, are attracted to the American Gold Eagle coin for its liquidity, convenience, and wide availability.

-Beyond the gold coins minted by Turkey, many other countries’ gold coins enjoy wide popularity both worldwide and in the US.
-If you visit the APMEX ‘Top 40 Products’ page, and filter out the fractional gold coins, you can see a useful ranking of the relative popularity of gold bullion coins amongst the (large) APMEX client base (as of 5/24/2012):
+Beyond the gold coins minted by Turkey, many other countries’ gold coins enjoy popularity both worldwide and in the U.S. Visit the APMEX ‘Top 40 Products’ page and filter out the fractional gold coins to see a useful ranking of the relative popularity of gold bullion coins amongst the (large) APMEX client base (as of May 19, 2015):

 - Gold American Eagle